|

 Websites

-Websites continue the comparison with advanced browser platforms.
-E*Trade’s platform, called Power, includes an order ticket with 10 trade types, such as Hidden and Stop Limit on Quote.
-It also offers simulated trading, which helps users learn the advanced order ticket.
-Charting is equally advanced.
+Websites continue the software faceoff with advanced browser platforms.
+E*Trade’s program continues the Power name and contains an order ticket with 10 trade types.
+Among them are Hidden and Stop Limit on Quote.
+Once again, we find simulated trading, which helps to learn the advanced order ticket.
+Charting is on an equally high level.

-• Follow Feed (a list of recent trades by tastytrade employees)
+- Follow Feed (a list of recent trades by tasty employees)

-• Backtesting (to see how a trade would have performed in the past)
+- Backtesting (examine how a trade performed in the past)

-• Journal (to create and edit notes on your trading)
+- Journal (create and edit notes on your trading)

 Winner: E*Trade